Matt Bruenig: Universal basic income

-Bruenig writes that an universal basic income is "a way of dealing with the capital problem" but that for the "Silicon Valley types and the libertarian types" is "a remedy to the problems their innovation is causing or that they think their innovation will cause", and describes the possible implementation by them as a "terrible ... very dystopian idea".
+Bruenig writes that a universal basic income is "a way of dealing with the capital problem" but that for the "Silicon Valley types and the libertarian types" it is "a remedy to the problems their innovation is causing or that they think their innovation will cause", and describes the possible implementation by them as a "terrible ... very dystopian idea".
 Bruenig also says that passive income already exists in capitalist societies.
 He writes: "[C]apitalist societies already dedicate a large portion of their economic outputs to paying out money to people who have not worked for it.
 The UBI does not invent passive income.
 It merely doles it out evenly to everyone in society, rather than in very concentrated amounts to the richest people in society."
 Bruenig thus argues in favor of a basic income for all, and provides a list of taxation possibilities for creating a Social Wealth Fund capable of paying an universal income.
 He further states, in response to Amazon's raise of wages at least $15 per hour, that "[w]age levels are determined as much by social forces as they are by market forces", and that "wage-setting is driven not by invisible hands, but by the decisions of real people who can be affected by collective-pressure tactics and other forms of social power".
 He argues that simply increasing unemployment benefits rather than using stimulus checks would be insufficient in helping the poorest Americans.